maxgio92/notes/content/notes/program-execution-environment.md

 For more information please refer to the man of file formats and conventions for elf (`man 5 elf`).

+Now let's get back to main characters of this blog, which are the pointer register.
+We mentioned that the base pointer is also called the frame pointer, indeed it points to a single stack frame.
+But, let's see how they're vital for CPU profiling.

 ## Frame pointer and the stack unwinding

-Now let's go back to our pointer registers because we often read about the frame pointer and less about the base pointer, but actually the frame pointer *is* the base pointer.
+Personally I've read the name frame pointer than base pointer, but actually the frame pointer *is* the base pointer.

-As already discussed, the name base pointer comes to the fact that is set up when a function is called to establish a fixed reference (base) to access local variables and parameters within the function's stack frame.
+As already discussed, the name base pointer comes to the fact that is set up when a function is called and is pushed to the new stack frame, to establish a fixed reference (base) to access local variables and parameters within the function's stack frame.

-Depending on the ABI, parameters are passed either on the stack or via registers.
+What is pushed to the stack are also the parameters, but depending on the ABI, they can be passed either on the stack or via registers.
 For instance:
 * x86-64 System V ABI: in the general purpose registers `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9` for the first six parameters.
 On the stack from the seventh parameter onward.
 * 386 System V ABI: in the general purpose registers `eax`, `ecx`, `edx`, and `ebx` for the first four parameters.
 On the stack from the fifth parameter onward.

-In any case, the main data that is stored on the stack (frame) is:
+In general, the data that is commonly stored on the stack is:
 - the return address
 - the previous frame pointer
 - saved register state